RV Tips for Beginners

 Take the time to learn how the RV ticks

-Veteran road warrior Peggy Wood (who knows the Baja like the back of her hand) is adamant about slowing down.
-“Remember the unexpected can be around the next corner,” she says, “and when you’re driving an RV, stopping distances are much longer.”
-Don’t forget that whether you’re renting or owning, you will need special RV insurance, which is separate from your regular car insurance.
-And since you’ll be on the road away from home, memberships in medical evacuation plans such as SkyMed TAKES YOU HOME are an excellent addition to your traditional health insurance plan.
+Whether you’re renting or owning, you’ll need special RV insurance, which is separate from your regular car insurance.
+And since you’ll be on the road away from home, memberships in medical evacuation plans such as SkyMed Takes You Home are an excellent addition to your traditional health insurance plan.

 Your mobile home also comes with a laundry list of things to do and check before you get on the road, plus a list of things to keep in mind while you’re on the road and one more to help you batten down the hatches when you get home.
-Airstream owner Roger Pruter—who also happens to be 1st VP of the Wally Byam Caravan Club International Region 11—has a few suggestions:
+Here are a few suggestions:

 1. Read the RV Manual, do a dry run on hooking up and disconnecting the rig, this way you know everything is working before leaving on your RV trip.